Eldridge Recasner

 Eldridge David Recasner (born December 14, 1967) is an American former professional basketball player.
-In college, he was a three-time All-Pac-10 Conference guard for the Washington Huskies men's basketball team.
+In college, he was a three-time All-Pac-10 Conference combo guard for the Washington Huskies.
 After college, he played in a variety of professional leagues such as the Continental Basketball Association (CBA), Europe and the Philippine Basketball Association before entering the NBA.
 He subsequently played for several National Basketball Association (NBA) teams including the Denver Nuggets, Houston Rockets, Atlanta Hawks, Charlotte Hornets and Los Angeles Clippers.

 In the 1994–95 season, his fifth season after college, he earned the CBA MVP award while leading the Yakima Sun Kings to the league championship.
 After that CBA season was completed, he signed to play in the NBA at the end of the 1994–95 NBA season for the Nuggets.
 The following season, he earned a spot on the roster of the two-time defending champion Rockets.
 He played in the NBA for seven more seasons.
 He had a career 41% three-point shot field goal percentage and 89% free throw percentage in eight NBA seasons.
 In each of his first four full seasons in the NBA, he shot at least 40% from the three-point line, but he suffered injuries as a passenger during an accident in an automobile driven by Derrick Coleman before the 1999–2000 season and never achieved the same level of success after the accident.
 He later became an assistant coach for the Sioux Falls Skyforce.